qwaneu/qwaneu.github.io/_drafts/slicing-your-cake.md

 - Jimmy Bogard's [Vertical Slice architecture](https://jimmybogard.com/vertical-slice-architecture/amp/)
 - [A domain-driven Vue.js Architecture](https://medium.com/bauer-kirch/a-domain-driven-vue-js-architecture-77771c20f0da)
 - Michel Weststrate, [UI as an afterthought](https://michel.codes/blogs/ui-as-an-afterthought)
-- Alberto's Brandolini's [Event Storming](https://www.eventstorming.com/) technique has also been influential in how we look at the domain
+- Alberto's Brandolini's [Event Storming](https://www.eventstorming.com/) technique has also been influential in how we look at the domain.

 Another source of inspiration were the fruitful discussions I had with software architects at [RIGD-Loxia](https://www.rigd-loxia.nl/) a number of years ago.
 We